 St Clare’s and COVID-19

-We expect St Clare’s to reopen in September 2020 for the beginning of the 2020-21 academic year.
-Student and staff welfare remain at the heart of everything we do.
+St Clare’s is open and student and staff welfare remain at the heart of everything we do.
 We will continue to follow all Public Health England guidelines and regulations to ensure that all our students remain safe and well.

-Here is a summary of the precautions we will be taking to reduce any risk.
-Many of these precautions were already in place at St Clare’s in February/March, before the lockdown, so we are already in a good position to judge the practicalities of the measures.
+Here is a summary of the precautions we are taking to reduce any risk.
+Many of these precautions were already in place at St Clare’s before the lockdown, so we are already in a good position to judge the practicalities of the measures.
 We are pleased to say that no St Clare’s students tested positive for the Covid-19 virus before the lockdown.
-Our plans will become more detailed during the next two months and we will communicate directly with all parents and agents to alert them to changes.
+We will continue to communicate directly with all parents and agents to alert them to any changes.

 - Health monitoring: All staff and students will receive daily health checks, including temperature screening.

-- The entire St Clare’s site will be deep cleaned before the beginning of the Autumn term 2020.
+- The entire St Clare’s site will be continually deep cleaned.
 Surfaces and door handles will be sanitised several times during the day.
 Toilets for students and staff will be sanitised twice daily and social distancing will be enforced where appropriate.

 - All staff and students must complete health declaration questionnaires before being permitted to enter the college.